cypress-io/cypress-documentation/content/api/commands/mount.md

 The `getStore` method is a factory method that initializes a new Redux store.
-It is important that the store be initialized with each new test to ensure changes to the store don't affect other tests.
+It is important that the store be initialized with each new test to ensure changes to the store won't affect other tests.

 </Alert>